-When kids think of math, they usually picture worksheets and flashcards.
-But math doesn’t have to be dull!
-These active math games get kids up and moving, using their whole bodies to learn facts and skills.
-Lots of these ideas can be adapted to suit a variety of math concepts, so choose a few to try out with your math students soon.
+Tired of hearing groans when you announce it’s time for math?
+These active math games and activities will spice up your learning game.
+They get kids up and moving, using their whole bodies to learn facts and skills.
+Lots of these ideas can be adapted to suit a variety of math concepts, so choose a few to try out with your own math students.

 Label bins with place values like ones, tens, and hundreds.
 Kids toss beanbags into the bins, then count them and see what number they’ve created.

 Learn more: Saddle Up for Second Grade/Place Value Toss